If it hadn’t been for recent media about problem cladding – in particular flammable cladding, there would be no prompt to discuss this topic…..

 Peter Georgiev, the director of Archicentre Australia has long explained the pitfalls of commonly used cladding systems including texture coated “blueboard”, polystyrene and any non-articulated system of lightweight cladding.
 ‘These cladding systems have been defective ever since their entry into the market-place over 20 years ago’ he states.
 ‘The fact that they are still on the market and being used is a shortcoming that material regulators continue to ignore….it’s a case of the “free-market” being more important than common sense protection of unsuspecting consumers’.

-He laments that some many architects, builders and building designers have been caught up in a pattern of behaviour that emulates Lemmings…..‘and it is shameful’ he says.
+He laments that many architects, builders and building designers have been caught up in a pattern of behaviour that emulates Lemmings…..‘and it is shameful’ he says.

 So what are the alternatives to cladding systems that crack – allowing weather into inherent structure, or those that catch fire?